 A fabulous tool for enhancing your meditation practice is to use a mala, which is a string of beads used for prayer.
 Each mala has 108 beads and in some cases they can be divisible of that number as 54 or 27.
 Each bead has consistent space between one another as they are strung together with silk thread and a knot in the middle.
-To tie the mala together there is a big bead known as the guru bead with a tassel strung off of it.
+To tie the mala together there is a big bead known as the guru bead with a tassel.
 The tassel is meant to represent one thousand lotus petals.

 By placing different fingers underneath the beads you can stimulate meridian points that affect different parts of the brain.
 When you press the beads against the meridian point in your finger you can experience certain results.
 Each meridian is located on the side of each finger between the center point and the upper knuckle.

 - Index finger (Jupiter Finger): Wisdom, knowledge, prosperity

 - Ring finger (Sun Finger): Health, vitality, strengthen the nervous system

 - Little finger (Mercury Finger): Communication, intelligence